department-of-veterans-affairs/vagov-content/pages/vsa/design.md

 ## Tabs

-Tabs are useful for list that expresses an filtered or unfiltered state of another list.
+Tabs are useful for list that expresses a filtered or unfiltered state of another list.

 <details>